NativeScript/NativeScript/api-reports/NativeScript.api.md

     //
     // (undocumented)
     public textAlignment: TextAlignment;
-    // Warning: (ae-forgotten-export) The symbol "TextDecoration" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     public textDecoration: TextDecoration;
     // Warning: (ae-forgotten-export) The symbol "TextTransform" needs to be exported by the entry point index.d.ts